waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **CRITICAL HALLUCINATION (Turn 8421):** Believed I had warped from Ruins of Alph Outside (13, 20) to Route 32 Ruins of Alph Gate (0, 4).
 I was still on the Ruins of Alph Outside map at the original warp tile.
 - **CRITICAL HALLUCINATION (Turn 8517):** Believed I had warped from Azalea Town (2, 10) to Ilex Forest Azalea Gate (9, 4).
 I was still in Azalea Town on the original warp tile.
 Placed an incorrect map marker based on this false reality.
 - **CRITICAL HALLUCINATION (Turns 8944-8945):** Believed a map marker for the FARFETCH'D still existed at (15, 25) after it had already been deleted.
 This was a state-tracking failure, confirmed by the system rejecting my repeated `delete_map_marker` calls.
-- **CRITICAL HALLUCCINATION (Turn 8947):** Believed I was at position (14, 26) after a path plan, but the plan had failed because my starting position was incorrect.
+- **CRITICAL HALLUCCINATION (Turn 8947):** Belved I was at position (14, 26) after a path plan, but the plan had failed because my starting position was incorrect.
 I was still at (15, 25).
 This was a state-tracking failure.
 - **CRITICAL HALLUCINATION (Turn 9522):** Believed I had a static map marker for the FARFETCH'D at its starting position (15, 25).
 The marker I actually have is correctly linked to the bird's object ID and has been tracking it off-screen, proving it has moved to a new location at (22, 31).
 - **CRITICAL HALLUCINATION (Turns 9586, 9591, & 9608):** Repeatedly hallucinated my position at the FARFETCH'D puzzle.
 Believed I was at (15, 26) or (15, 27) and turning, when I was actually moving left to (14, 26) or (14, 27).
 This is a severe and recurring state-tracking failure at this specific location.
 - **CRITICAL HALLUCINATION (Turn 10445):** Believed I had successfully warped to RuinsOfAlphOutside (map 3_22) at (7, 5) when I was still in the Route36RuinsOfAlphGate (map 10_16) at (4, 7).
 Placed an incorrect map marker and set an invalid navigation goal based on this false reality.